Daniel Penny surrenders to police to face manslaughter charge in chokehold death of Jordan Neely on NYC subway

+Penny has "his head held up high" and is dealing with the situation "with the sort of integrity and honor that is characteristic of who he is" and "of his honorable service," said his attorney Thomas Kenniff.

+An arraignment is expected Friday afternoon "and the process will unfold from there," Kenniff said outside the police precinct where Penny surrendered.

-"We cannot provide any additional information until he has been arraigned in Manhattan Criminal Court, which we expect to take place (Friday)," a spokesperson for the Manhattan District Attorney's Office said Thursday.
+On Thursday, a spokesperson for the Manhattan District Attorney's Office said, "We cannot provide any additional information until he has been arraigned in Manhattan Criminal Court, which we expect to take place (Friday)."

-Penny's attorneys said they are confident he will be "fully absolved of any wrongdoing" and said he risked his life for others on the subway on May 1.
+Penny's attorneys said they are confident he will be "fully absolved of any wrongdoing."

-"When Mr. Penny, a decorated Marine veteran, stepped in to protect himself and his fellow New Yorkers, his well-being was not assured," the law firm of Raiser and Kenniff, PC, said in a statement.
 "He risked his own life and safety, for the good of his fellow passengers.
-The unfortunate result was the unintended and unforeseen death of Mr. Neely."
+The unfortunate result was the unintended and unforeseen death of Mr. Neely," Penny's attorneys said in a statement Thursday.

 Penny restrained Neely, 30, on a Manhattan subway after Neely began shouting he was hungry, thirsty and had little to live for.
 Neely was pronounced dead at a hospital.